amarinderthind/CGRphylo/README.md

 # CGRphylo Pipeline: Chaos Game Representation for Phylogeny

-A CGRphylo pipeline combines the R core module with various packages to compare multiple whole genome sequences using Chaos Game Representation (CGR).
-CRG core function creates the frequencies object for each sequence which can be used to calculate distances among sequences.
-Later, CGR-based distance matrices can be converted to a phylogeny tree using neighbour-joining (NJ) or other methods.
-A major advantage of the CGRphylo R pipeline is its ability to handle large DNA sequences (per a user machine) and its effectiveness at classifying very similar sequences.
+## Why CGRphylo?

+✨ Precision: Nail the classification of closely related viral strains and recombinants.
+✨ Speed: Rapid analysis and classification of massive viral genome datasets.
+✨ Needs low-resource settings.

+In the world of viral genomics, CGRphylo stands out by accurately classifying closely related viral strains, including tricky recombinants.
+Imagine its power during epidemic outbreaks, where thousands of viral sequences overwhelm resources.
+CGRphylo is the superhero pipeline that steps in – efficient, accessible, and designed for both high and low-resource settings.

 ## Computational efficiency

-We assessed the computational efficiency of CGRphylo against Clustal-Omega for multiple sequence alignments (MSA).
-CGRphylo processed 69 SARS-CoV-2 genomes 5 times faster than Clustal-Omega.
-For a Dataset of 106 genomes, CGRphylo outpaced Clustal-Omega by a remarkable 13.7 times.
-In the context of MSA, the computational cost increases as additional sequences require pairwise comparisons with all other sequences, making the process more computationally intensive as the dataset grows.
-However, this is not the case for CGRphylo.
-The addition of one sequence simply requires the addition of one frequency matrix calculation and distance calculations are not computationally expensive.
+🚀 CGRphylo processed 69 SARS-CoV-2 genomes 5 times faster than Clustal-Omega.
+🌐 But wait, there's more!
+For a dataset of 106 genomes, CGRphylo outpaced Clustal-Omega by an incredible 13.7 times.

+In the world of MSAs, computational costs skyrocket as datasets grow.
+Not for CGRphylo!
+Adding a sequence is a breeze – just one frequency matrix calculation, breaking free from the computational intensity that others face.

 ## Cite this pipeline as:
 Thind Singh Amarinder and Sinha Somdatta*, Using Chaos-Game-Representation for Analysing the SARS-CoV-2 Lineages, Newly Emerging Strains and Recombinants, Current Genomics 2023; 24 (3) . https://dx.doi.org/10.2174/0113892029264990231013112156